Education and qualifications:

 What advice would you give someone considering professional registration as an EngTech?

 Go for it!
 Becoming professionally registered is so worthwhile for yourself and the company you work for and I would advise starting as early as possible, before other commitments potentially delay you.

 What is your employer’s attitude?
 Were they supportive while you were working towards professional registration as an EngTech?

-My employer has been incredibly supportive.
-Morrish has given me huge opportunities so far, including a placement in China through university, for which I cannot thank them enough.
-Their ethos is to develop everyone’s careers as much as possible which has helped me endlessly.
+My employer was incredibly supportive.
+Morrish gave me huge opportunities, including a placement in China through university, for which I cannot thank them enough.
+Their ethos was to develop everyone’s careers as much as possible which has helped me endlessly.
 I think it is important to have a supportive company and sponsors who want you to succeed as much as you do.

 How does your employer benefit from you being professionally registered?

 It raises the professional profile of the company as a whole and shows a commitment to professional standards.

 How do you feel about winning the Jean Venables Medal for newly qualified Engineering Technicians?

 When I won I was absolutely ecstatic, is all I can say.
 Never did I think I would be nominated for such an award, let alone win!
 After my review my two professional reviewers were very kind with their feedback and told me they had put me forward for the medal.
 When I found out I had made it to the final, whatever the outcome, I was overwhelmed that I had made it that far.
 The final involved another interview with ICE standard panellists.
 At the time I was working on a very interesting project at Center Parcs, Elveden Forest, and I was excited to be able to present on this at the interview.
 I was told that it was my enthusiasm and dedication to the ‘extra-curricular’ work I do that brought me out on top.
 I really have to thank Morrish again for allowing me to have been part of such an interesting project.